JuliaParallel/Blocks.jl/README.md

 dreadtable(filename::String; kwargs...)
 dreadtable(blocks::Blocks; kwargs...)
-    Where blocks are created from disk or HDFS files as described in sections above.
+    Where blocks are created from disk or HDFS files as described in sections above. dreadtable(ios::Union(AsyncStream,IOStream), chunk_sz::Int, merge_chunks::Bool=true; kwargs...)
+    Where
+        ios is a stream of data
+        chunk_sz is the approximate number of bytes to chunk the data into merge_chunks indicates whether all chunks on a single processor should be merged.
+        Merging discards positional information.
 ````

 A `DDataFrame` is easily represented as Blocks. `DDataFrame` has been used with `Blocks` to implement most `DataFrame` operations in a distributed manner.
 Most methods defined on a DataFrame also work on DDataFrames in a distributed manner using `pmap` and `reduce` to operate on chunks parallely.